Solution to Zeno of Elea's Aporia: Achilles And The Tortoise Paradox.

 By Ion Saliu, Anti-Sophist At-Large

-Zeno or Zenon is famous for his aporias or riddles, paradoxes, puzzles.
+Zeno or Zenon Sophist is famous for his aporias or riddles, paradoxes, puzzles.

 The aporia thing has crossed my mind recently.
 Self, there is no way out, I speculated.
 Aporia means just that: No way out (deadlock).
 But in Ancient Greece it was a much bigger thing; it was larger than life.
-Everybody who wanted to prove to the city that he was intelligent (unfortunately, only he was a valid pronoun), would come up with an aporia.
+Everybody who wanted to prove to the city that he was intelligent, would come up with an aporia.
 Kind of a riddle that many people thought it was without a solution.
 The most famous aporia creator — remembered to this day — was a pre-Socratic philosopher named Zeno of Elea.
-He is mostly remembered by his extremely sophisticated aporias set out to prove that only the impossible was possible!
+Zenon is mostly remembered for his extremely sophisticated aporiae set out to prove that only the impossible was possible!

-Zeno, as the rest of his sophist colleagues, were obsessed with the idea that motion was not logically possible.
+Zeno, as the rest of his Sophist colleagues were obsessed with the idea that motion was not logically possible.
 The sophists considered that motion was only possible through emptiness.
 But empty was not possible logically.
 Only what exists exists, was the central idea of their philosophy.
 What does not exist does not exist; therefore there is no emptiness or nothingness; therefore the motion is not possible.
+The false reasoning persisted after Socrates, indeed to our day.
+Even a great mind such as Aristotle strongly affirmed that motion was not possible from a logical standpoint!

 Okay, your Achilles is faster than a tortoise, admitted Zeno.
 Therefore we must necessarily give the tortoise a long start.
 But here is the kicker, puzzled Zeno his audience.
 Achilles does reach the starting point of the tortoise.
 But when Achilles reaches that space, the tortoise would reach a farther position in space.
 Let's name it position 2.
 When Achilles reaches position 2, the tortoise would have reached a new position; let's name it position 3.
 When Achilles reaches position 3, the tortoise would have reached a new position; let's name it position 4.
 When Achilles reaches position 4, the tortoise would have reached a new position; let's name it position 5.
 And so on ad infinitum.
 Achilles can never pass the tortoise…

 Many thinkers have been impressed by that logical construct.
 We are talking here over two thousand years and millions of admirers of a paradox!
 Is it really a paradox?
 Is it really an impeccably logical argument that leads to a false conclusion?
-Not!
-Non!
+NOT!

 The argument is NOT logical.
 Logic assumes that ALL the elements of a system are present.
 Leaving out just one element makes the system not only ILLOGICAL, but, worse, ABSURD.
 Absurdity is the opposite of logic.